kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 The ViTs architecture is comprised of several stages:

 - **Patch + Position Embedding (inputs)**: Turns the input image into a sequence of image patches and adds a position number to specify in what order the patch comes in.
-- **Linear projection of flattened patches (Embedded Patches)**: The image patches are get flattended and then projected into embeddings.
+- **Linear projection of flattened patches (Embedded Patches)**: The image patches are flattened and then projected into embeddings.
 The benefit of using embeddings rather than just the image values is that embeddings are learnable representations of the image that can improve with training.
-- **Norm**: This is short for <em>Layer Normalization</em> or <em>LayerNorm</em>, a technique for regularizing (reducing overfitting) a neural network, you can use LayerNorm via the PyTorch layer torch.nn.LayerNorm().
+- **Norm**: This is short for `Layer Normalization` or `LayerNorm`, a technique for regularizing (reducing overfitting) a neural network, you can use LayerNorm via the `PyTorch` layer `torch.nn.LayerNorm()`.
-- **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or <mark style="background-color:LavenderBlush;">MSA</mark> for short.
-You can create an MSA layer via the PyTorch layer  <mark style="background-color:LavenderBlush;">torch.nn.MultiheadAttention()</mark>.
+- **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or `MSA` for short.
+You can create an MSA layer via the PyTorch layer `torch.nn.MultiheadAttention()`.
 - **MLP (or Multilayer perceptron)**: An MLP can often refer to any collection of feedforward layers (or in PyTorch's case, a collection of layers with a forward() method).
-In the ViT Paper, the authors refer to the MLP as "MLP block" and it contains two <mark style="background-color:LavenderBlush;">torch.nn.Linear()</mark> layers with a  <mark style="background-color:LavenderBlush;">torch.nn.GELU()</mark> non-linearity activation in between them (section 3.1) and a torch.nn.Dropout() layer after each.
+In the `ViT` Paper, the authors refer to the MLP as "MLP block" and it contains two `torch.nn.Linear()` layers with a `torch.nn.GELU()` non-linearity activation in between them (section 3.1) and a `torch.nn.Dropout()` layer after each.
 - **Transformer Encoder**: The Transformer Encoder, is a collection of the layers listed above.
 There are two skip connections inside the Transformer encoder (the "+" symbols) meaning the layer's inputs are fed directly to immediate layers as well as subsequent layers.
-The overall ViT architecture is comprised of a number of Transformer encoders stacked on top of eachother.
+The overall `ViT` architecture is comprised of several Transformer encoders stacked on top of each other.
 -  **MLP Head**: This is the output layer of the architecture, it converts the learned features of an input to a class output.
 Since we're working on image classification, you could also call this the "classifier head".
-The structure of the MLP Head is similar to the MLP block.
+The structure of the `MLP` Head is similar to the MLP block.

 Breaking the hyperparameters down:

 - **Layers**: How many Transformer Encoder blocks are there? (each of these will contain an MSA block and the MLP block)
 - **Hidden size  D**: This is the embedding dimension throughout the architecture, this will be the size of the vector that our image gets turned into when it gets patched and embedded.
 Generally, the larger the embedding dimension, the more information can be captured, which leads to better results.
-However, a larger embedding comes at the cost of more compute.
+However, a larger embedding comes at the cost of more computing.
 One niche issue here is that we need to distinguish the <em>layers</em> as hyperparameters that refer to the number of Transformer Encoder blocks and the <em>layer</em> as a building block of the encoder.
 - **MLP size**: What are the number of hidden units in the MLP layers?
 - **Heads**: How many heads are there in the Multi-Head Attention layers?
 <!-- - **Params**: What is the total number of parameters of the model?
 Generally, more parameters lead to better performance but at the cost of more compute.
 You'll notice even ViT-Base has far more parameters than any other model we've used so far. -->

 ## Vision Transformers (ViTs) Tokenization

 The standard Transformer receives as input a 1D sequence of token embeddings.
 To handle 3D images, we reshape the image $\mathbf{x} \in \mathbb{R}^{H \times W \times C}$ into a sequence of flattened patches with size $\mathbf{x}_P \in \mathbb{R}^{N \times CP^2}$, when $H, W$ represent the height and the width of an image while $C$ represents the number of channels, then, $N$ is the number of patches and $P$ is the patch dimensionality.
-The Transformer uses constant latent vector size  $D$ through all of its layers, so we flatten the patches and map to $D$ dimensions with a trainable linear projection (Equation 1 from the ViT paper).
+The Transformer uses constant latent vector size  $D$ through all of its layers, so we flatten the patches and map to $D$ dimensions with a trainable linear projection (Equation 1 from the `ViT` paper).
 We refer to the output of this projection as the patch embeddings.
 If the input image is of size $224 \times 224 \times 3$ and the patch size is $16$ then the output should be of size $196 \times 768$, where the first dimension is the number of patches and the second dimension is the size of the patch embeddings $16\cdot 16\cdot 3 = 768$.

 <!-- - is is the same with the transformer enconder? -->
 ## Transformer enconder